-- EPDP-p1-IRT:6 "Publication", "Publish", and "Published" means to provide Registration Data in the publicly accessible Registration Data Directory Services. - EPDP-p1-IRT:7 "Registration Data" means the data element values collected from a natural or legal person or generated by Registrar or Registry Operator, in either case in connection with a Registered Name in accordance with Section 7 of this - EPDP-P1 Final Report: 8 "Disclosure" means the processing action whereby the Controller accepts responsibility for release of personal information to third parties upon request.
+- EPDP-p1-IRT:10 "Registration Data" means the data element values collected from a natural or legal person or generated by Registrar or Registry Operator, in either case in connection with a Registered Name in accordance with Section 7 of this Policy. - EPDP-P1 Final Report: $^{11}$ "Disclosure" means the processing action whereby the Controller accepts responsibility for release of personal information to third parties upon request.